Why Calibration Matters

 TL;DR

-What calibration does (and does not) do
+What calibration does (and doesn’t) do

 When calibration saves the most time (and filament)